pivotal-cf/docs-pks/console-deploy-ova.hbs.md

   * Accept the end user license agreements (EULA)
   * Select the disk format and destination datastore for the management console VM
 1. On the **Select Networks** page, select a network port group to which to connect the management console VM.
-    <p class="note warning"><strong> Important:</strong> If you intend to deploy Tanzu Kubernetes Grid Integrated Edition in a bring your own topology VMWare NSX environment, do not use the network on which you deploy the Tanzu Kubernetes Grid Integrated Edition Management Console VM as the network for the management plane when you deploy Tanzu Kubernetes Grid Integrated Edition.
+    <p class="note warning"><strong> Important:</strong> If you intend to deploy {{  vars.product }} in a bring your own topology VMWare NSX environment, do not use the network on which you deploy the {{  vars.product }} Management Console VM as the network for the management plane when you deploy {{  vars.product }}.
 Using the same network for the management console VM and the management plane requires additional NSX configuration and is not recommended.</p>
 1. On the **Customize template** page, expand **Appliance Configuration**.
   * Set the root password for the management console VM.
 Setting the root password for the VM is mandatory.
   * Optionally uncheck the **Permit Root Login** check box.